TU-plogan/kp-editions/README.md

 # Nineteenth-Century Knowledge Project
-## Machine-readable full-text historical editions of the _Encyclopedia Britannica_
+## Machine-readable text of historical editions of the _Encyclopedia Britannica_

 ### Download the latest version of text from the following editions:
  * 3rd ed.
 18 vols. + 2 suppl. vols.
 Edinburgh: A. Bell and C. MacFarquhar, 1788-1797.